Engee documentation

 sfix32_En5

-Signed fixed-point type, width (total length) 32, length of fractional part 5
+Fixed-point character type, width (total length) 32, fractional length 5

 ufix32_En5

-Unsigned fixed-point type, width 32, length of fractional part 5
+Unsigned fixed-point type, width 32, fractional part length 5

 ufix3_E4

-Unsigned fixed-point type, width 3, fractional length -4
+Unsigned fixed-point type, width 3, fractional part length -4

 The difference between numbers that differ only in the least significant bit is called precision.
-Precision depends on the length of the fractional part as follows:
+The accuracy depends on the length of the fractional part as follows: .

 Slope Bias

-An alternative (and more flexible but less performant) variant of fixed-point numbers is the slope-bias representation, where numbers are encoded as:
+An alternative (and more flexible, but less performant) version of fixed-point numbers is the slope-bias representation, where numbers are encoded as:

 Arithmetic

-Before the operation, the binary points of the arguments are aligned and then the arguments are added/multiplied.
-For example, to add from ufix4_En3 and from ufix2_En1, you must first add two zeros after the imaginary point in the second number:
+Before the operation, the binary points of the arguments are aligned, and then the arguments are added/multiplied.
+For example, for addition from ufix4_En3 and from ufix2_En1 you must first add two zeros after the imaginary point in the second number.:

 1001 (ufix4_En3)